galette/galettedoc/source/usermanual/preferences.rst

 .. warning::

-   Using ``file://`` method can be dangerous, Galette just call the provided script, usage and security of the script is **under your own responsability**.
+   Using ``file://`` method can be dangerous, Galette just call the provided script, usage and security of the script is **under your own responsibility**.

 * **Appearance** : these settings allow you to adapt the default appearance of Galette to your needs.